Code of Conduct

 Employees and directors have access to a variety of confidential information regarding the Company.
 Confidential information includes all non-public information that might be of use to competitors, or, if disclosed, harmful to the Company or its customers.
 Employees have a duty to safeguard all confidential information of the Company or third parties with which the Company conducts business, except when disclosure is authorized or legally mandated.
 An employee’s obligation to protect confidential information continues after he or she leaves the Company.
 Unauthorized disclosure of confidential information could cause competitive harm to the Company or its customers and could result in legal liability to you and the Company.

-Any questions or concerns regarding whether disclosure of Company information is legally mandated should be promptly referred to the Company’s Chief Financial Officer or General Counsel, if any.
+Any questions or concerns regarding whether disclosure of Company information is legally mandated should be promptly referred to the Company’s Chief Financial Officer or Compliance Officer.

 COMPETITION AND FAIR DEALING